MIRI Coronagraphic Imaging Template Parameters

 PSF Reference Observations

 Coronagraphic observations generally have two science observations with an APERTURE PA OFFSET between them of 1-14 degrees as well as an associated PSF reference observation.
 These observations should be done back-to-back using the SEQUENCE NON-INT special requirement.
-Warning and errors will help guide the user to correctly set up these links.
+Warnings and errors will help guide the user to correctly set up these links.
+When the target is a background target, the PSF Reference Observations parameters are not displayed.

 This is a PSF Reference Observation

-Choosing this option indicates that this observation is a PSF observation.
+Choosing this option indicates the observation is a "designated PSF Reference Observation."

 Note to developer: If this option is chosen, display on the GUI "exclusive access period will be 0 months".